tricoders/tricoders.github.io/_posts/2014-04-04-triangle-creative-coders.md

 * [Overtone](http://overtone.github.io/)
 * and more!

 We are in the process or organizing our first meeting and will post details when they are available.
-The current target date is the 14th of May, 2014, at the [James B. Hunt Library at North Carolina State University](http://www.lib.ncsu.edu/huntlibrary).
+The current target time is 7:30pm on the 20th of May, 2014, at the [James B. Hunt Library at North Carolina State University](http://www.lib.ncsu.edu/huntlibrary), either in the [Teaching and Visualization Lab](http://www.lib.ncsu.edu/spaces/teaching-and-visualization-lab) or in the [Creativity Studio](http://www.lib.ncsu.edu/spaces/creativity-studio-north).

 **Banner Code in Processing**